 Source: From our tea travels!
 When Vientiene and I visited a Chinese tea house in Udon Thani, Thailand in 2019 and tried Fujian Silver Needle, around $40 for 1oz… Eye-wateringly expensive, but absolutely delicious.

-This is a photo of our Forest Dream Bai Mu Tan White Peony, with our Mulling Over Christmas Chai Blend for company :-)
+This is our Forest Dream Bai Mu Tan White Peony, with our Mulling Over Christmas Chai Blend for company :-)

 Antioxidants in White Tea